openwings-project/opendata/README.md

 ## NCBI SRA identifiers

-As we vet the individual data files and ensure that their taxonomic descriptions are accurate, we will upload validated data to the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra), and we will update the metadata provided here to assign correct SRA identifiers to file names.
+As we validate the individual data files and ensure that their taxonomic descriptions and sequence data are accurate, we will upload validated data to the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra), and we will update the metadata available from [https://www.openwings.org/data](https://www.openwings.org/data) to assign correct SRA identifiers to file names.

-**If you use these data, please do not also submit these data to the NCBI SRA - you did not generate them.**
+**If you use these data, please do not submit them to the NCBI SRA - you did not generate them.**

 ## Major participating institutions